caiyue1993/PrefsMate/README.md

 ![plist structure](https://i.loli.net/2017/09/29/59cdb7a32ed93.png)

-(Don't be afraid of this long file.
-In fact you just need to do some clickable things.)
+> Don't be afraid of this long file.
+In fact you just need to do some clickable things.
+You could even copy and paste [our plist source code](https://github.com/caiyue1993/PrefsMate/blob/master/Example/PrefsMate/Prefs.plist) first just for your convenience.

 ## 2. Create the table view and do the parsing job
 ```swift